sodalime0509/instafel/website/public/wiki/what-is-instafel.md

    Open Instafel and start exploring the enhanced Instagram experience — including developer options, other features and more.

 5. **Stay Updated**
-   Use the in-app updater or join our Telegram channel to stay informed about future releases and updates.
+   Use the in-app updater or join our Telegram channel to stay informed about the new releases and updates.

+---